-(2) With the indictment the Attorney General shall also file a list of the witnesses, documents and other exhibits which he intends to produce at the trial.
+(2) With the indictment the Attorney General shall also file the record of the inquiry together with a list of the witnesses, documents and other exhibits which he intends to produce at the trial.

 591. Charges against two or more persons as principals or accomplices in the same offence or as guilty of divers offences connected with each other, may be joined in the same indictment and tried at the same trial, even though some one of such offences is of an inferior jurisdiction.